developer-zebra/developer-zebra-site/src/emdk-for-android/7-3/intents/irda/index.md

 ## Get Feedback for Commands

-The `ACTION_DO` and `ACTION_UPDATE` methods send a response back to the client application with feedback about whether the specified command succeeded.
-This response is delivered to the broadcast receiver passed to the pending intent. `ACTION_DO` and `ACTION_UPDATE` send a `RESULT_CODE` and a `RESULT_MESSAGE` back to the application containing feedback on the command executed.
+The `ACTION_DO` and `ACTION_UPDATE` methods send a `RESULT_CODE` and a `RESULT_MESSAGE` back to the client app with feedback about whether the specified command succeeded.
+This response is delivered to the broadcast receiver and passed to the pending intent.

 ### Sample Code